STS-135: July 9 (Flight Day 2 – TPS survey)

 While the TPS survey was under way, Mission Specialist Walheim spent much of his afternoon on the shuttle's middeck.
-He worked to prepare items carried into orbit there for transfer to the space station.
+He worked to prepare items carried into orbit their for transfer to the space station.
 Later in the day, Walheim worked with Hurley to check out the rendezvous tools that would be used during Atlantiss docking with the ISS on Flight Day 3.
 Meanwhile, Ferguson and Magnus installed the center-line camera in the window of the shuttle's hatch for a view that would help them align Atlantis with the space station.

 The NC2 and NC3 course correction burns were also performed during Flight Day 2 to change the flight path of Atlantis en route to the ISS.
 The NC3 maneuver lasted seven seconds and changed the shuttle's velocity by about 1.5 ft/s.
 Aboard the ISS, the Expedition 28 crew completed the pressurization of Pressurized Mating Adapter (PMA-2), located at the forward docking port of the Harmony module, ahead of the shuttle's docking.
 Crew members Fossum, Volkov and Furukawa also held a meeting with the ground imagery experts to discuss the planned photography shoot during Atlantiss rendezvous pitch maneuver (RPM).

 During the mission status briefing from the Johnson Space Flight Center (JSC), shuttle flight director Kwatsi Alibaruho said that Atlantis was off to one of the smoothest starts of any mission in the 30-year history of NASA's shuttle program.
 He told reporters, "I think this is certainly one of the better starts that we have seen".